-I use lizards as my main study organisms because of their strong interaction with ecological characteristics, which allow us to observe how evolution is driven under several different conditions.
+I use lizards as my main study organisms because of their strong interaction with their environment, which ultimately shapes their morphology and behavior.
+The links between environment and phenotype that we can study with them allow us to observe how evolution is driven under several different conditions.
 A huge amount of work has been produced in the past in respect to lizards in an evolutionary context, allowing us to test several hypotheses and ask new questions in the present.

 You can visit my past and present research in this web!
 As well as my blog posts, which are written in both english and spanish (my native language).